In Search of Santa

-In Search of Santa is a 2004 computer-animated Christmas adventure film starring Hilary Duff and her older sister Haylie Duff in their first voice roles.
-It was directed by William R. Kowalchuk and released on August 25, 2004 in Australia and on November 23, 2004 in the United States.
-The movie is produced using Alias Maya 3D software.
+In Search of Santa is a 2004 animated Christmas adventure film starring Hilary Duff and her older sister Haylie Duff in their first voice roles.
+It was directed by William R. Kowalchuk, the production of the film began in 1998 as it was originally to be entirely made in hand-drawn traditional animation and have planned to be released in 1999, but then somehow decided to, not only it was switched from hand-drawn to fully CGI, but to be pushed further to be released on October 27, 2004, in Australia and on November 23, 2004, in the United States.
+The film was animated using Alias Maya.

 Synopsis

 King Calvin and Queen Penelope have their eggs laid and as their daughters hatch, the parents name them Crystal and Lucinda.
 As the sisters grow, despite their differences, they compromise and head to the North Pole to find Santa Claus.

 They want to save Christmas, which Crystal believes in earlier and all along.
 After saving a seal in the middle of their quest, both sisters meet the pirates: Capn' Cragg (a walrus), Bugkus Bill (a stork) and a pelican.